HomeAIDon't Fear AI, Prepare for It

 • Collaboration with AI tools and systems

 Start by cataloguing all data sources across your organisation.
 Where does information live?
 How clean and consistent is it?
 Can different systems talk to each other?
-You might find customer data scattered across five different platforms, with inconsistent naming conventions and duplicate records galore.
+You might find customer data scattered across five different platforms, with inconsistent naming conventions and duplicate records everywhere.

 One retail client spent three months just standardising their product catalogue before implementing AI-driven inventory management.
 Painful?
 Yes.
 Necessary?
 Absolutely.
-The alternative was feeding confused, contradictory data into sophisticated algorithms and wondering why the results were bonkers.
+The alternative was feeding confused, contradictory data into sophisticated algorithms and wondering why the results were nonsense.

 Data Quality FactorPoor Quality ImpactAI Implementation Risk